AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 systems in complex and realistic situations from basic principles

-the principles of unitary field theory.
+unitary field theory.

 Basic